EloxFire/Portfolio/README.md

 # README

-## Personal website - Current Version : 3.0.2 - Sections !
+## Personal website - Current Version : 3.0.3 - Sections [Part 2] !

 - Goal :
     - Create my personal website to be able to share a little more infos about me.